The F-Shaped Reading Pattern

 The main reasons why the F-shaped pattern is important for email marketing are:

-- Email contacts aren’t likely to read all of your content.
+- Email contacts won’t read all your content.

-Attention spans are getting shorter, so you will find that contacts are more likely to only scan read your emails.
+Attention spans are getting shorter.
+Contacts are likely to scan read your emails.

-- The first two text elements have to showcase the most important information.
+- The first two text elements must showcase the most important information.

-As people scan your email content, they are much more likely to read the first elements rather than the whole copy.
+Email recipients are more likely to read the first few email elements rather than the whole copy.

-Here are some tips on creating F-shaped patterns in your own email campaigns:
+Here are some tips on creating an F-shaped pattern for your own email campaigns:

 Arrange the different pieces of content on your page by prioritising the most important and least important parts.
 Place the most important parts in the “hot-spots” of the pattern to increase interactions.
 Don’t forget that email content should always be concise!